Relaxing Accurate Initialization Constraint for 3D Gaussian Splatting: Abstract

 \section{Abstract}

 3D Gaussian splatting (3DGS) has recently demonstrated impressive capabilities in real-time novel view synthesis and 3D reconstruction.
 However, 3DGS heavily depends on the accurate initialization derived from Structure-from-Motion (SfM) methods.
-When trained with randomly initialized point clouds, 3DGS often fails to maintain its ability to produce high-quality images, undergoing large performance drops of 4-5 dB in PSNR in general.
-Through extensive analysis of SfM initialization in the frequency domain and analysis of a 1D regression task with multiple 1D Gaussians, we propose a novel optimization strategy dubbed \textbf{RAIN-GS} (\textbf{R}elaxing \textbf{A}ccurate \textbf{IN}itialization Constraint for 3D \textbf{G}aussian \textbf{S}platting) that successfully trains 3D Gaussians from randomly initialized point clouds.
-We show the effectiveness of our strategy through quantitative and qualitative comparisons on standard datasets, largely improving the performance in all settings.
+When the quality of the initial point cloud deteriorates, such as in the presence of noise or when using randomly initialized point cloud, 3DGS often undergoes large performance drops.
+To address this limitation, we propose a novel optimization strategy dubbed \textbf{RAIN-GS} (\textbf{R}elaxing \textbf{A}ccurate \textbf{IN}itialization Constraint for 3D \textbf{G}aussian \textbf{S}platting).
+Our approach is based on an in-depth analysis of the original 3DGS optimization scheme and the analysis of the SfM initialization in the frequency domain.
+Leveraging simple modifications based on our analyses, \textbf{RAIN-GS} successfully trains 3D Gaussians from sub-optimal point cloud~(e.g., randomly initialized point cloud), effectively relaxing the need for accurate initialization.
+We demonstrate the efficacy of our strategy through quantitative and qualitative comparisons on multiple datasets, where \textbf{RAIN-GS} trained with random point cloud achieves performance on-par with or even better than 3DGS trained with accurate SfM point cloud.